Morocco earthquake: humanitarian needs remain high as people begin to rebuild their lives

 A deadly earthquake has killed more than 2,000 people in Herat, Afghanistan and left many families homeless.

-Floods in Libya have left thousands of people dead and more missing.
+Floods in Libya have left thousands of people dead and destroyed thousands and homes.
 Find out more about the devastating flooding and how the Red Cross is helping.